2026 Austrian Darts Open

 Darts tournament From Wikipedia, the free encyclopedia

-The 2026 Austrian Darts Open (known for sponsorship reasons as the 2026 Elten Safety Shoes Austrian Darts Open) is an upcoming a professional darts tournament that is taking place at the Stadthalle Graz in Graz, Austria from 8 to 10 May 2026.[1] is the sixth of fifteen PDC European Tour events on the 2026 PDC Pro Tour.
+The 2026 Austrian Darts Open (known for sponsorship reasons as the 2026 Elten Safety Shoes Austrian Darts Open) is an upcoming professional darts tournament that will take place at the Stadthalle Graz in Graz, Austria, from 8 to 10 May 2026.[1]
+It will be the sixth of fifteen PDC European Tour events on the 2026 PDC Pro Tour.
 It will feature a field of 48 players and £230,000 in prize money, with £35,000 going to the winner.

 Dates8–10 May 2026